PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.6.md

     }

-In Uniswap V3, when liquidity is provided, a position is created which can later be modified or updated.
+In Dragonswap V2, when liquidity is provided, a position is created which can later be modified or updated.